My Early Years Through College

 After attending an intense, 16-hour weekend workshop, Getting Over Stage Fright in 2010 directly addressing my fear of public speaking anxiety, my entire mindset changed.
 I immediately started giving speeches at Toastmasters (after being a member for 2 years prior without once giving a speech) and took on a leadership/officer role in my new club.
 This workshop is another example of me beginning as a participant, then advancing to a facilitator in 2017.

-For a couple years, I was unable to attend his work company’s parties, his professional wrestling matches, and many other fun occasions.
-I endured weeks of extreme anxiety leading up to these events, convinced I would end up locking myself in the bathroom.
+While in relationships prior to my journey of overcoming SAD, I sometimes was unable to attend work company parties, be a part of very public endeavors/events due to the crowds and the “girlfriend role” in which I thought everyone was scrutinizing me.
+It also interfered with many other fun occasions.
+I endured weeks of extreme anxiety leading up to these events, convinced I would end up locking myself in a public restroom.

 A Whole New World